 Where to Buy Interactive Wands

 To begin with, there are two types of wands, interactive and non-interactive wands.
 The wands have an interactive element at secret spell locations in the park.
 (See Spell-casting below.)
-It’s a difference in price of only $6, so be sure to double check.
-Currently the regular wands are $43.95 and interactive wands are $49.95.
-If you are an annual passholder, your merchandise discount applies.
+It’s a difference in the price of only $6, so be sure to double-check.
+Currently, the regular wands are $43.95 and interactive wands are $49.95.
+If you are an annual pass holder, your merchandise discount applies.

-To choose your wand (or let it choose you) you can go to Ollivanders, of course, makes of fine wands since 382 B.C.
+To choose your magic wand (or let it choose you) you can go to Ollivanders Wand Shop, of course, makers of fine wands since 382 B.C.
 Ollivanders has a main shop in Diagon Alley with an additional shop in Hogsmeade.
 You can choose to stand in a short line to witness Ollivander himself help a young witch or wizard find their wand.
-A fun experience, even if you don’t buy.
+A fun interactive show experience, even if you don’t buy.
 Or you can wander directly into the shop.

 Both interactive wands and regular wands come in the Harry Potter character’s original wands and wood-based wands.
-By wood based, I mean they are modeled after the tree, ivy, rowan, oak and so forth.
-There are 12 different woods to choose from the Celtic Tree Calendar.
+By wood-based, I mean they are modeled after the tree, ivy, rowan, oak, and so forth.
+There are 12 different kinds of wood to choose from the Celtic Tree Calendar.
 As for characters’ wands, you’ll find nearly every character you can imagine.
 If you want Harry Potter’s wand, you’ll find it.
 You’ll find replica wands from Hermione Granger, Ginny Weasley, Dumbledore, and many more.
 Most come in regular and interactive wands.
 Be on the lookout for wands from the Fantastic Beasts series as well.
 Universal Parks does continue to update the wand selection, so don’t hesitate to ask for your favorite character from the Harry Potter Movies..

-When you receive your interactive wand, you have a map, (pictured here) that shows you the different locations you can do magic.
-The spell and a circle number notates each location on the map.
-Popular locations are in a diamond number.
+When you receive your interactive wand, you have a map, that shows you the different locations you can do cast spells.
+The spell and a circular number notate each location on the map.
+Popular attraction locations are in a diamond number.
 One of the first mistakes we made was going to the diamond numbered areas thinking we could do something.
-Additionally, medallions are in the ground notating a magical location.
+Additionally, gold medallions are in the ground notating a magical location.

-There are 11 magical locations in Diagon Alley, 5 in Knockturn Alley and 9 in Hogsmede.
+There are 11 magical spots in Diagon Alley, 5 in Knockturn Alley, and 9 in Hogsmeade.
 Each location is activated by a different wand movement notated on the map and on the medallion.

-There are also a few “hidden” locations, that don’t require a specific spell.
-Look for the eyes near Gringotts, the skeleton in Knockturn Alley and the parchment near Wingardium Leviosa feather, to name a few.
+There are also a few “hidden” locations, that doesn’t require a specific spell.
+Look for the eyes near Gringotts, the skeleton in Knockturn Alley, and the parchment near Wingardium Leviosa feather, to name a few.

 Swish and Flick

-Professor Flitwick would tell you that casting spells is more in the movement than in the words.
-Your swish and flick is more important than saying Wingardium LeviOsa, not LevioSA.
+Professor Flitwick would tell you that casting magic spells are more in the movement than in the words.
+Your swish and flick are more important than saying Wingardium LeviOsa, not LevioSA.
 If it’s your first time, be patient and use smaller moves than you think you should.
-Often, the location doesn’t easily detect the grandiose swishes.
+Often, the interactive spell locations don’t easily detect the grandiose swishes.
 Stand straight, point your wand directly ahead of you and make the correct spell movement (as indicated on the medallion).
 There are witches and wizards placed around the Wizarding World that can help you.
-If you’re having trouble, get a witch or wizard to help.
+If you’re having trouble despite your best efforts, get a witch or wizard to help.

 Should you find casting spells a bit difficult, your wand may be in need of repair.
 A helpful witch or wizard may suggest you bring your wand in for repair.
 This happened to us after a witch tried to do spells with my daughter’s wand and it did not work.
 She inspected the tip of the interactive wand and suggested a wand repair.